Dataplane Deployment Guide for Databricks

 Prerequisites

-Before starting the deployment, ensure you have: - Databricks CLI installed and configured - Access to your Databricks workspace with job creation permissions
+- Access to a Databricks workspace with job creation permissions

-First, create a secrets scope to securely store sensitive information:
+Create a Databricks secrets scope to store sensitive credentials:

-Add the following secrets to your Databricks secrets scope:
+Add the following secrets to the qualytics scope.

 RabbitMQ Password